Illegal Sharing of Copyrighted Music & Video

 How can I prevent this from happening to me?

 If you don’t want your Internet connectivity suspended (and be reported to the Dean of Student Wellbeing), Alfred University ITS advises all campus users to remove all file sharing applications from your computer.
 At the very least, campus computing users should proactively disable “sharing” on file sharing applications.
 The details of disabling file sharing are specific to the application you are running.
 Please check with the documentation that came with your file sharing application or call, write, or stop into ITS Helpdesk and we will be able to assist you with this process.
-You can contact the Helpdesk at: 607-871-2222 or firstname.lastname@example.org.
+You can email the Helpdesk or call 607-871-2222.
 Please also feel free to stop by the helpdesk on the ground floor of Herrick Library for more information.